ccallawa/alyvix_doc/test_case_building.rst

 filter, search and edit within a single file, or copy test case objects across opened test case files.

-Alyvix Selector can be run as follows:
+Although it is typically run together with Alyvix Editor, Selector can be run in standalone mode as follows:

 .. code-block:: doscon
    :class: short-code-block